-Students typically receive admissions decisions within six to eight weeks of submitting a completed application.
+Students typically receive admissions decisions within eight weeks of submitting a completed application.
 This includes receipt of all transcripts and recommendations.

 Absolutely.
 Career changers often find that social work is exactly what they have been looking for in a professional experience.